Guide

 Sales tax rates by state and locality

-Whether you handle single-state or multi-state sales taxes, Xero has the tools you need to streamline your tax process.
+Whether you handle single-state or multi-state sales tax, Xero has the tools you need to streamline your tax process.
+Get one month free and see how much easier managing your business finances can be.

 What's the difference between state and local sales taxes?